Computational Foundry, Swansea University

-Willmott Dixon has added to its £350 million of projects in the universities sector by working with Swansea University on its world-class computer science facility.
+Willmott Dixon added to its £450 million of projects in the universities sector by working with Swansea University on its world-class computer science facility.

-The £31m Computational Foundry at the university’s new Bay Campus will become a beacon for research collaborations, attracting leading academics from around the world to Wales and placing Swansea at the heart of a growing ecosystem of digital companies and research.
+The £31 million Computational Foundry at the university’s new Bay Campus is a beacon for research collaborations, attracting leading academics from around the world to Wales - placing Swansea at the heart of a growing ecosystem of digital companies and research.

 This builds on Swansea’s existing achievements of being the top ranked university in Wales for the quality of its Computer Science research by the Research Excellence Framework.
 Facilities include space for over 150 researchers in laboratories that support industrial proof-of concept and prototyping work, stimulating commercial opportunities, entrepreneurship and job creation.